-Remove node l from \mathcal{L} and choose a fractional variable from \bar{y} for branching will add a complementary combinatorial cut to the formulation to ensure convergence, lines 14 and 15.
+After selecting a node from the pool \mathcal{L} , if it cannot be pruned and its solution is integral, the solution will be sent to the worker processors.
+Then, the master processor may or may not stay idle for feedback from the worker processors.
+Unless all the cuts are added to the MP, it will add a complementary combinatorial cut to the formulation to ensure convergence, lines 14 and 15.
 If upon adding the new cuts, the master solution changes but remains integral, we repeat the same procedure, line 22 and 23.
 In any case if the node solution is fractional, branching on the fractional variables occurs and the resulting child nodes will be added to the set of active nodes \mathcal{L} , lines 24 and 25.
 Finally, if one of the stopping criteria is satisfied, the master processor broadcasts the termination signal and exits.